marcobalk/GeneratePassword/README.md

-# Generate password plugin for Sublime Text 2
+# Generate password plugin for Sublime Text 3

+(This is a fork of [GeneratePassword](https://github.com/mhau/GeneratePassword) that works with Sublime Text 3)

 Add generation of passwords in different strengthes to the command palette: